Ivy Bean: Early life

-After several years in Bedford, the family returned to Bradford and Bean began working for Arthur Crossland, a local mill owner.
-She had worked for Crossland for about 18 years when he died and she decided it was time to retire.
-A few months later, she began working for her former boss' daughter.
-Several years later, Bean retired for the second time, aged 73, a little while after her husband Harold died, aged 75.
-She would remain on her own until the age of 92, when she moved into a residential home, where she remained for ten years, until the home closed down and she moved into another care facility, just one week before her 102nd birthday.
+After several years in Bedford, the family returned to Bradford, and Bean began working for Arthur Crossland, a local mill owner.
+She had worked for Crossland for about 18 years when he died, and she decided it was time to retire.
+A few months later, she began working for her former boss's daughter.
+Several years after this, Bean retired for the second time, aged 73, a little while after her husband Harold had died at the age of 75.
+Ivy would remain on her own until the age of 92, when she moved into a residential home.
+She remained there for ten years, until the home closed down, and she moved into another care facility a week before her 102nd birthday.

 Later years and fame

-In 2007 she first accessed the internet via a computer given by social services to her care home.
+In 2007, Ivy Bean first accessed the internet via a computer given to her care home by social services.
 In 2008, at the age of 102, Bean joined Facebook, making her one of its oldest members.
 An inspiration to other residents, she quickly became more widely known, and several fan pages were made in her honour.
 Bean discussed her life in a care home, her favourite meal, and episodes of Deal or No Deal she had seen.

 Singer Peter Andre had a private meeting with Bean in September 2009 while in Bradford for a book signing.
 She visited Prime Minister Gordon Brown and his wife Sarah in Downing Street early in 2010.
-Some time after creating her Facebook page, Bean also joined Twitter, when she passed the maximum number of friends allowed by Facebook.
-At the time of her death, she had 4,962 friends on Facebook and more than 56,000 followers on Twitter.
-It is also known that her Facebook account is disabled.
+Some time after creating her Facebook page, Bean also joined Twitter, when she had surpassed the maximum number of friends allowed by Facebook at the time.
+When Bean died, she had 4,962 friends on Facebook and more than 56,000 followers on Twitter.
+It is believed that her Facebook account is disabled.

 Illness and death

 In early July 2010, staff at Bean's care home reported on her Twitter account that she had been admitted to hospital, but that she was in good spirits and would be back online as soon as her health allowed.
 A week later it was reported that she was suffering from liver failure.
-On 23 July, Bean returned home but her condition worsened and at 12:08 am on 28 July, she died at the age of 104.
-Admirers Stephen Fry and Graham Linehan were saddened by the news.
+On 23 July, Bean returned home, but her condition worsened, and at 12:08 am on 28 July, she died at the age of 104.
+Her admirers Stephen Fry and Graham Linehan were reported to be saddened by the news.

 Family

-Bean was married to Harold Bean (d.
-1978), and never remarried after he died.
-She had a daughter, Sandra.
+Bean married Harold Bean in Bradford in 1942.
+She remained with him until his death in 1981, and did not remarry.
+She had a daughter, Sandra, who survived her, as well as two grandchildren and three great-grandchildren.